perbu/pamphlet/README.md

 ## Who This Is Not For

-- Complete beginners to programming
-- People with time and attention span to read the entire book.
+People with time and attention span to read the entire book.
 [The Book](https://doc.rust-lang.org/book/) covers it better.

-## How to Read This

-I'm not gonna explain how to read.
-You obviously know how to read.

 ## Building

 This is plain Markdown.
-Read it directly, or use your preferred tool to convert to PDF/HTML.

 ## License